Crude Oil, Its Types, Uses, and Impact

 Crude oil prices measure the spot price of various barrels of oil, most common of which are either West Texas Intermediate or the Brent Blend.
 The basket price of the Organization of Petroleum Exporting Countries and the futures price of the New York Mercantile Exchange are also sometimes quoted.

-WTI has historically sold at a $4 per barrel discount to Brent.
-In December 2015, that price differential fell to $2 per barrel.
-The U.S. Congress removed the ban on oil exports.
-It responded to demands from U.S. shale oil producers.
-For example, prices for other crude oils in these two continents are often priced as a differential to Brent, i.e., Brent minus $0.50.
+WTI sells at a $7 per barrel discount to Brent, according to the Energy Information Administration.
+The difference is the increased supply of WTI from U.S. shale oil producers.
+Prices for other crude oils in these two continents are often priced as a differential to Brent, i.e., Brent minus $0.50.

 The OPEC basket price is an average of the prices of oil from Algeria, Indonesia, Nigeria, Saudi Arabia, Dubai, Venezuela and Mexico.
 OPEC uses the price of this basket to monitor world oil market conditions.
 OPEC prices are lower because the oil from some of the countries has higher sulfur content.
 That makes it more “sour” and less useful for making gasoline.